Golden Oldies (TV program)

-Golden Oldies is a South Korean music program for the middle-aged, who wish to sing along and dance to the nostalgic tunes reminiscent of memorable past.
-The program presented by Kim Dong-gun is aired every Monday at 22:00 KST on KBS 1TV.
+Golden Oldies is a South Korean music program for a middle-aged audience.
+The program's current presenter is Kim Dong-gun.
+Golden Oldies airs once a week, on Mondays at 22:00 KST on KBS 1TV.

 Summary

-A music program aimed at middle-aged people to remember nostalgia and memories while singing songs and trots.
+Golden Oldies is a music program aimed at middle-aged people to remember nostalgia and memories while singing songs and trots.

-Golden Oldies is a representative music program boasting the tradition and authority that has introduced numerous famous songs that penetrate the modern and music history of Korea for 34 years since its first broadcast on 4 November 1985.
+It is a representative music program boasting the tradition and authority that has introduced numerous famous songs that penetrate the modern and music history of Korea for 34 years since its first broadcast on 4 November 1985.
 Until today, during a total of 1572 broadcasts, about 23,000 singers appeared and 28,000 songs were sung.
 With special performances from around the world for not only domestic but also overseas compatriots from Brazil, Germany, Libya, etc., it has played a role as a channel of communication in life, comforting the longing for hometown and parents, easing the sorrows of the nation, and so on.
 The theme is decided for each episode, and famous singers sing old songs that fit the song.